-- 1. Staff member discusses his or her interest in full-time graduate studies with their HR Director or Director of Theological Development. - 2.
-Staff member gathers references and submits application for full-time graduate studies. - 3.
-In consultation with HR team and other appropriate leaders, the HR director makes a decision regarding the staff member's request. - 4.
+- 2. Staff member gathers references and submits application for full-time graduate studies. - 3.
+In consultation with HRL team and other RD's, the HRL RD makes a decision regarding the staff member's request. - 4.
 Staff member is notified of the decision.